Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Metrics Based Data-Driven Model

 \subsubsection{Model Architecture and Parameters}

-In order to maintain a structure comparable to the CNN outlined previously, the dense layers following the convolutional layers can be maintained.
-The metrics outlined in this case above are stacked to a vector of 21 data points (tortuosities, max flows, pore distribution statistics, porosities, roughness dimensions, surface areas, directionality vectors, and directionality statistics) and used as an input data layer.
+In order to maintain a structure comparable to the CNN outlined previously, the dense layers following the convolutional layers can be maintained, and only the image-processing layers removed.
+The metrics outlined in this case above are stacked to a vector of 21 data points (tortuosities, max flows, pore-size distribution statistics, porosities, roughness dimensions, surface areas, directionality vectors, and directionality statistics) and used as an input-data layer.
 As is done in the CNN, the dispersivity parameters, $\alpha_L$ and $\alpha_T$, are the target parameters set at the output layer of the model.
-Due to the reduced shape of the input layer in comparison with the output of the convolutional layers, this model will have much fewer parameters, with a total of $p_{M} = ~34$ million.
+Due to the reduced shape of the input layer, in comparison with all of the convolutional layers in the CNN, this model has much fewer parameters, with a total of only $p_{M} = ~34$ million.
 A summary of the layers used is shown in \cref{tab:MetricsNN}.

 Before these data points are passed to the dense layers, they are normalized to a common scale to prevent any unwanted weighting.
-Each dense layer is then regularized with a l2 regularization parameter of $1e-6$, in order to reduce any over-fitting.
-The same optimizer is used as in the CNN with a lower learning rate of $\epsilon_l = 2e-4$, and the same loss function (\cref{eq:MSE}), is used.
-In addition, the early stopping criterion is applied, such that the training will stop when the validation loss ceases to decrease, again preventing over-fitting.
+The loss associated with each dense layer is then regularized with a $\mathcal{L}^2$ regularization parameter of $1e-6$, in order to reduce any over-fitting as described in \cref{eq:MSE}.
+The same optimizer is used as in the CNN with a lower learning rate of $\epsilon_l = 2e-4$, and the same mean squared error loss function is used.
+In addition, the early stopping criterion is applied, such that the training stops when the validation loss ceases to decrease, again preventing over-fitting.